KCS Old Boys RFC: Cup competitions and 7s

 The club regularly competes in the Surrey Cup – and were winners in 1983 beating Guildford & Godalming then runners-up in 1984 to Sutton & Epsom.
 Indeed, the late 1970s and early 1980s was a stellar period for the club and even saw them compete in the national RFU Knockout Cup.
-More recently, in 2015, the 1XV finished finished as runners-up in the Surrey Cup narrowly defeated by Guildford (the successor club to Guildford & Godalming) in the first Surrey Cup final to be settled by a 'golden score' in extra-time.
+More recently, in 2015, the 1XV finished as runners-up in the Surrey Cup narrowly defeated by Guildford (the successor club to Guildford & Godalming) in the first Surrey Cup final to be settled by a 'golden score' in extra-time.

 In 2023–24 King's won the L&SE section of the RFU Papa John's Community Counties 1 Championship Cup defeating Dartfordians, Old Tiffinians and Teddington to progress to a national semi-final away against Longlevens, winners of the RFU SW Division section.
 In a high-scoring match the home side won 56–40 to progress to a final at Twickenham against Widnes who were also defeated as the Gloucestershire club were crowned champions.

 The club has had periodic success in 7s competitions over the years including a 1963 appearance at Twickenham when the club reached the finals of the Middlesex Sevens.
 More recently in 2017 a club side, the 'King Prawns', won the 2017 Surrey Sevens.

 Mini and Junior section

-Since 1993 King's has also been home to thriving Mini and Junior sections comprising children of all ages who train each Sunday and play in festivals all over SE England and beyond.
-Amongst the thousands of boys and girls to have passed through the section many have gone on to gain higher honours including from the Juniors, former and current professionals Mark Tampin and Hayden Hyde; and, most famously, from the Minis, Alex Corbisiero the prop forward who won 31 caps for England and 2 for the British & Irish Lions on the victorious 2013 tour to Australia which the Lions won 2–1 with Corbisiero scoring a try in the third Test.
+Since 1993, King’s has maintained Mini and Junior sections comprising children of various age groups who train weekly and participate in festivals across southeast England and beyond.
+Many participants have progressed to higher levels of competition.
+Notable former players include Mark Tampin and Hayden Hyde from the Junior section; and from the Mini section Jake Murray and most famously Alex Corbisiero.
+Corbisiero later became an international prop forward earning 31 caps for England and two for the British & Irish Lions.
+He was part of the 2013 tour to Australia which the Lions a series they won 2–1, and scored a try in the third Test.